-UPWP amendments generally follow the same sequence as the development process beginning with subcommittee review, TC and Board approval, then NCDOT and FHWA approval.
+UPWP amendments generally follow the same sequence as the development process beginning with subcommittee review, TC and TAC approval, then NCDOT and FHWA approval.
 Amendments are processed by the LPA on an as needed basis.

-• The DCHC MPO is commended for the development of customized web application for the online management of transportation funding and projects.
-Among other things, the application is an E-TIP database, developed with input from the North Carolina Department of Transportation (NCDOT) and may become the prototype for NCDOT's electronic Statewide Transportation Improvement Program (STIP).
+• The MPO is commended for the development of an interactive website, which may become the prototype for the North Carolina Department of Transportation (NCDOT's) electronic Statewide Transportation Improvement Program (STIP).